YarDog4/Ambiguity-NLP/README.md

 Task 1: Tokenization & Embedding Pipeline (by: Danny & Shamik)

-Task 2: Cosine Similarity Experiments with Homographs
+Task 2: Cosine Similarity Experiments with Homographs (we should all work on this together)

-Task 3: Image-based Disambiguation with CLIP (or something more recent)
+Task 3: Image-based Disambiguation with CLIP (or something more recent) - (we should all work on this together)

-TASK 4: Lexical + Visual Knowledge Integration (WordNet + Vision)?
+Task 4: Lexical + Visual Knowledge Integration (WordNet + Vision)? - (we should all work on this together)